jrandj/aws-security-specialty/README.md

     * NACLs contain a numbered list of rules that is evaluated in order, starting with the lowest numbered rule.
 NACLs have separate inbound and outbound rules, and each rule can either allow or deny traffic.
 NACLs are stateless.
 Responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa.).

-    * IP addresses can be blocked using NACLs but not Security Groups.
+    * IP addresses can be blocked using NACLs but not security groups.

 ### Design and implement host-based security.